Spring Classes 2024

 This class includes 3 major assignments that are the focus of the class.
 The aim of the lecture are to give you the skills and knowledge necessary to complete the assignments.

 Assignment one had two parts.
 The first part asks you to find an example of one good and one bad data visualization and to provide a justification for why it was good or bad.
 I found lots of good examples from The New York Times in the Upshot section.
-The second part asks you to create a visualization from a data from any data set, then to tell a story about what the data is showing.
+The second part asks you to create a visualization from any data set, then to tell a story about what the data is showing.
 I used a built-in data set that came with RStudio on home prices in Texas.
 I created a scatter plot that showed median house prices increasing overtime in 4 major metro areas.

 Link to Assignment 1: https://docs.google.com/document/d/1dBBK8SaCBXef5YYzXqqvyio51eOqIHpekUj9bGaRdr4/edit?usp=sharing